ericsalerno/irc-php/README.md

 The idea would be to make an event based Bot class that you can extend to add your own business logic to.

+I hope it should go without saying, but __never run this bot as root__!

 ## Usage

 You can use the bot by including salernolabs/slzbot-irc with composer and activating it like this.